 Norman Foster Foundation Workshop 2019—On Cities

-The second edition of the Norman Foster Foundation On Cities Workshop will take place on 27-31 May 2019, with the support of Bloomberg Philanthropies.
+The second edition of the Norman Foster Foundation On Cities Workshop took place on 27-31 May 2019, with the support of Bloomberg Philanthropies.

 After reviewing applications submitted by hundreds of candidates from around the world, the selection committee awarded ten scholarships to students from the following universities and institutions: Federal University of Ceará, Fortaleza, Brazil; Nelson Mandela Metropolitan University, Port Elizabeth, South Africa; Kenyatta University, Nairobi, Kenya; Chandigarh College of Architecture, Chandigarh, India; Massachusetts Institute of Technology, Cambridge, MA, United States; National Institute of Territorial and Urban Planning, Rabat, Morocco; National University of Singapore, Singapore, Singapore; Politecnico di Milano, Milan, Italy; University of Melbourne, Melbourne, Australia and University of the Republic, Montevideo, Uruguay.